-Through AVIVO in the Wheatbelt, we got to know MIFWA.
-Through MIFWA we went for a retreat, I participated in the Building A Future (BAF) program and went on to do the facilitators course.
+Through AVIVO in the Wheatbelt we got to know MIFWA.
+We went for a retreat, and I participated in the Building A Future program.
+I went on to do the facilitators course.
 My wife is also a facilitator for the My Recovery program.

 Interacting with other carers, I noticed that there are a lot of things people (including carers) do not know about mental illness.
-MIFWA’s programs helps to empower people with knowledge on mental illness, give them hope, realise that they are not alone in their struggles, meet some other people (peers) who also have been through it and carers and consumers to develop strategies in order to be in control of their day to day living.
-I recommend carers and consumers try MIFWA’s programs.
+MIFWA’s programs help to empower people with knowledge on mental illness and give them hope.
+They also help people to realise they are not alone in their struggles, to meet other people (peers) who have been through it, and support carers and consumers to develop strategies in order to be in control of their day to day living.